MoonBasedKas/staticLang/README.txt

 - Text based written in static script.
 - Visual based in static block.

+#StaticLang
+Static void uses a language called StaticLang this name may be changed later but is a custom built language that runs on the SLI: StaticLang Interpretor.
+All it really needs is a tokenizer and be fed those tokens and static lang will execute those tokens.

 # StaticLang data types
+Static lang
 - Numeric
     - Encompasses all number types in C# done with dynamic types.
 - Boolean